mingyuetang/mingyuetang.github.io/README.md

-This script is going to make a personal acadamic webpage for Mingyue Tang.
+This script makes a personal academic webpage for Mingyue Tang.
+The main page is designed as index.html.